wxxedu/obsidianki4/README.md

 >
 > **Expectations**
 >
 > With this add-on, it is expected that you make all your changes in Obsidian (including the deletion, addition, and moving of the files).
 If you want to edit a file, you can just click on the link in Anki to link back to Obsidian.
-Instead of deleting files, you should move unused files into the trash folder that you specify at the first level in your vault.
+Instead of deleting files, you should move unused files into the `.trash` folder that you can turn on in the settings of Obsidian.
 Obsidianki will automatically remove them for you.

 This is a [Anki](https://github.com/ankitects) add-on that would import your files from [Obsidian](https://obsidian.md) into Anki while preserving the wiki-links.
 Each file in Obsidianki will be converted to a single note in Anki.
 It does so by searching through your vault for the file with the name specified and generating an Obsidian url from the path.